0xsyr0/Red-Team-Playbooks/Kickoff/Kickoff.md

 * Why this scope has been chosen
 * What is the mission objective
 * What are we setting out to archive or to demonstrate?
-* How the assessment will spun up
+* How the engagement will spun up

 ### Standard Operation Procedure (SOP) Checklist